opengeospatial/geopackage/guidance/implementation_guide.md

 ## GeoPackage Implementation Guide
 The purpose of this guide is present a set of capabilities that could be implemented through GeoPackage software.
-While the GeoPackage Encoding Standard does not specify client requirements, there are certain expectations that GeoPackage creators had when the standard was developed.
+While the GeoPackage Encoding Standard does not specify software requirements, there are certain expectations that GeoPackage creators had when the standard was developed.
 This guide attempts to articulate those expectations so that developers produce software that is consistent with what GeoPackage creators envisioned.
+Where appropriate, the roles of GeoPackage-writing software (producers and editors) are differentiated from clients.

+> NOTE: For the purposes of this guide, client operations are by definition _read-only_ even though clients may of course edit GeoPackages.
+> If there is no considerable difference between reading and writing software, the generic term _GeoPackage software_ is used.

 Where possible, the guidelines are presented in a _tiered_ approach using multiple _capability levels_.
 Capability Level 0 indicates a fair and reasonable use of GeoPackage for closed scenarios but that will not provide interoperability with other use cases or applications and therefore falls short of what can be considered compliant.
 Capability Level 1 indicates the minimum level of interoperability.
 Capability Level 2 indicates an increased level of capability and compliance and Capability Level 3 generally indicates the long-term vision for GeoPackage support.
 Where possible, the guide also presents an example client operation for each capability level.
-If a GeoPackage can perform the indicated operation, it is capable of meeting this capability level.
+If a GeoPackage client can perform the indicated operation, it is capable of meeting this capability level.
+The compliance of GeoPackage-writing software is easier to define; if it can produce a GeoPackage that can be used in place of the file referenced in the sample, then it is compliant.

 This approach allows developers to develop their software incrementally, achieving useful capabilities at a pace aligned with their own roadmaps and business models.
 There is no expectation that any particular piece of software support any particular capability or capability level.